- Allosaurus and Ankylosaurus are listed here.

 Time: 82.7-66 million years ago

 Description: Nasutoceratopsis is a large beaked herbivore group that closely resembles triceratops.
 Its name means “large-nosed” and “horned-nose.”
 The first fossils were found in southern Utah in the United States.
-Nasutoceratops was around 15 feet long and weighed 1.5 tons.
+Nasutoceratops were around 15 feet long and weighed 1.5 tons.

 Time: 75.9-75.5 million years ago